Six Alternative Uses for Citrus Peel

 - Clean any remaining fruit pulp from the peel.

-- Cut it into small pieces.
+- Then cut it into small pieces.

 - Places the pieces into your ice cube trays and cover them with water.